Making Sure Your Provisional Waiver Application Isn't Returned or Denied

-USCIS Is Denying Applicants With Possible Criminal History Inadmissibility Grounds
+USCIS Denial of Applicants With Possible Criminal History Inadmissibility Grounds

-In addition, USCIS has denied some provisional waiver applications when there is “reason to believe” that the applicant provided false or misleading information in order to enter the U.S. or to apply for an immigrant benefit.
-USCIS is focusing on situations where applicants have used a false name, false date of birth, or other false information relating to identity.
+In addition, USCIS denied some provisional waiver applications when there is “reason to believe” that the applicant provided false or misleading information in order to enter the U.S. or to apply for an immigrant benefit.
+USCIS focused on situations where applicants have used a false name, false date of birth, or other false information relating to identity.